Embodied State-Shifting & Rebalancing with Clients

 Are you wanting to work in a more consistently embodied way with your clients?

-Learn a full-spectrum, diagnostic framework and simple, effective methods to help your clients identify and move from various forms of dysregulation and stress into states of coherence and flow.
+Learn a simplified diagnostic framework and effective embodied methods to help your clients identify and move from various forms of dysregulation and stress into states of coherence and flow.

 What you will learn in this Workshop

-This workshop will help you to become skilled at discerning how (or in which embodied states) each of your clients tends to become dysregulated and under-resourced—and then have a roadmap, and simple & effective embodied protocols, for helping bring them back into balance.
+This workshop will help you to become more skilled at discerning how (and in which embodied states) each of your clients tends to become dysregulated or under-resourced.
+Gain a simple & effective ‘embodiment roadmap’ to help guide yourself and your clients back into balance and integration.
+You will:

 Learn the 4 Core Types Of Embodied States, and How they become Imbalanced